michaliskambi/many-cubes/README.md

 Simplest cube creation / modification / removal for https://forum.castle-engine.io/t/drawing-many-cubes-faster/ .

+Functionality:

+- Creates 1000 cubes by default (edit code to easily increase it).
+- Key Q removes cube under the mouse cursor.
+- Key E changes random cube's color.
+- Key O toggles occlusion culling.
+- You can also use standard "Examine" navigation with mouse and keyboard.

 Please note that this doesn't try to be fast / optimal.
 And all cubes here have different size and color.
 E.g.

 - This example doesn't try to group cubes and render them using `TCastleTransformReference`.
 In many actual cases, you don't have 1000 different objects, you have 1000 instances of the few same object(s), and you can optimize it with `TCastleTransformReference`.